0xc0170/mbed-os/readme-cmake-obj-libs.md

 target_link_libraries(mbed-os INTERFACE mbed-base-flags mbed-rtos-flags)
 ```

-This will require to workaround our circular deps in our tree as CMake does not allow it with OBJECT libraries (it does for STATIC).
-This is known limitation and it might be fixed on day.
-For now we will need to do:
+There are at least 2 issue we need to work around.

+1. Circular deps not supported with object libraries in CMake.
+Known issue that might be fixed one day.
+2. Our mbed-rtos library affects the core (files check for `MBED_CONF_RTOS_PRESENT`)

+Both were addressed by Jamie in some way to overcome these.

+To fix circular deps:

 ```
 # work around circular reference with kvstore (CMake doesn't allow object libraries to link circularly)